dlpz-SEC/dlpz-SEC/README.md

 ## Objective

-My journey in computer science has led me to develop a strong passion for cybersecurity, and I am now eager to transition into the field—specifically aiming to pursue roles in security engineering, architecture, or red team operations
+My journey in computer science has led me to develop a strong passion for cybersecurity, and I am now eager to transition into the field specifically aiming to pursue roles in security engineering, architecture, or red team operations

 ## 🧠 Skills